If there’s one part of business travel that you don’t want to feel confused about, it’s an upcoming flight.

 Low Cost Carrier (LCC)

-These are typically described as cheaper, no-frills/budget airlines.
-The flight types that LCCs provide are generally short haul with the majority of the bookings being made online.
+Low cost carriers are typically no-frills or budget airlines.
+The flight types that LCCs provide are generally short haul, and the majority of people book them online.

 By limiting the services and products they provide as standard and charging for extras, LCCs provide a cheaper type of transport compared to typical airlines.
 Examples of these airlines include Ryanair, EasyJet and JetBlue.

 A SOTO is an airline ticket that has been bought and issued from a country that doesn’t feature in the travel itinerary.

 For example, if a UK traveller buys their ticket in the UK but they’re travelling from New York to Los Angeles.